octo-technology/tezos-academy/src/Chapters/ChapterTypes/course.md

 #Chapter 2 : Types

-LIGO is strongly and statically typed.
+LIGO is strongly and statically typed language.
 This means that the compiler checks how your contract processes data.
 If it passes the test, your contract will not fail at run-time due to inconsistent assumptions on your data.
 This is called type checking.

 ## Built-in types

-LIGO comes with all basic types built-in like <i>string</i>, <i>uint</i> or <i>tez</i> for account balance or monetary transactions.
+LIGO comes with all basic types built-in like _string_, _int_ or _tez_ for account balance or monetary transactions.
 You can find all built-in types on <a href="https://gitlab.com/ligolang/ligo/blob/dev/src/passes/operators/operators.ml#L35" target="_blank">the LIGO gitlab</a>.

 ## Type aliases